ankowals/saf/README.md

 Where DemoOnlineSteps is a class that contains project specific steps to handle web automation for particular page.
 In this way we can pass same instance of ctx between steps and modules.
 With this approach we can use methods defined for objects available in ctx variable.
+BaseSteps calss define a set of helpers modules to make writing new step defs much easier.
+They are called as below Environment, Macro, StepCore, PageCore, SqlCore, Storage, FileCore, ExecutorCore.
+They contain a set of methods that can be used to do common things in steps like creating files, evaluating macros, reading environment configuration, evaluating templates, attaching files to the report etc.

 For example lets have a look at 2 steps below

     @Given("^a book exists with an isbn$")
     public void a_book_exists_with_isbn() {
         Log.info("* Step started a_book_exists_with_isbn");

-        HashMap<String, Object> testDataMap = ctx.obj.get("TestData",HashMap.class);
-        String isbn = (String) testDataMap.get("isbn");
+        String isbn = Storage.get("TestData.isbn");
         RequestSpecification request = given().param("q", "isbn:" + isbn);
-        ctx.obj.put("request",RequestSpecification.class, request);
+        ctx.Object.put("request",RequestSpecification.class, request);
     }

     @When("^a user retrieves the book by isbn$") public void a_user_retrieves_the_book_by_isbn(){
         Log.info("* Step started a_user_retrieves_the_book_by_isbn");

-        String url = ctx.env.readProperty("REST_url");
+        String url = Environment.readProperty("REST_url");
-        RequestSpecification request = ctx.obj.get("request",RequestSpecification.class);
+        RequestSpecification request = ctx.Object.get("request",RequestSpecification.class);
         Response response = request.when().log().all().get(url);
-        ctx.obj.put("response",Response.class, response);
+        ctx.Object.put("response",Response.class, response);
-        ctx.step.attachMessageToReport("Json response", response.prettyPrint().toString());
+        StepCore.attachMessageToReport("Json response", response.prettyPrint().toString());

     }

-To retrieve test data storage one can write HashMap<String, Object> testDataMap = ctx.obj.get("TestData",HashMap.class);
+To retrieve test data storage one can write HashMap<String, Object> testDataMap = ctx.Object.get("TestData",HashMap.class);
 From now one testDataMap and its values can be used in the step.
-Other way to retrieve a particular value from the storage is String isbn2 = ctx.step.get("TestData.isbn");
+Other and uch simpler way to retrieve a particular value from the storage is String isbn = Storage.get("TestData.isbn");
-Nested objects can be provided using dots like for example ctx.step.get("TestData.isbn.some_nested_key[0]") etc.
+Nested objects can be provided using dots like for example Storage.get("TestData.isbn.some_nested_key[0]") etc.

-Ctx.obj is a bucket to which we can throw anything and later on we can retrieve it.
+ctx.Object is a bucket to which we can throw anything and later on we can retrieve it.
 This is useful to share data between steps that are defined in different class.
 For example

-	ctx.obj.put("request",RequestSpecification.class, request);
+	ctx.Object.put("request",RequestSpecification.class, request);

-This metohd puts an object of type RequestSpecification to ctx.obj bucket with name "request".
+This metohd puts an object of type RequestSpecification to ctx.Object bucket with name "request".
 Later on another step can retrieve it like below

-	RequestSpecification request = ctx.obj.get("request",RequestSpecification.class);
+	RequestSpecification request = ctx.Object.get("request",RequestSpecification.class);

-Ctx.step contains a set of helper functions that can be used when writing step defs.
+StepCore contains a set of helper functions that can be used when writing step defs.
 For example there are functions that can be used to add something as an attachment to the test report.

 There is also one more method that can be used to check if step input is a variable from the configuration file.
 See an example below.